flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 The Jinn Mountain:

-The haunted natural rock fortress of Idinen, also known as the legendary Fortress of Ghosts or the Cave of the Jinn, is located in the southern region of Libya, about 25 km north of Ghat.
+The haunted natural rock Fortress of Ghosts or the Cave of the Jinn is located in the southern region of Libya, about 25 km north of Ghat.
 It is bordered by Wadi Tanezuft along the east and the Algerian border from the west.
 The Idinen summit is about 1280 metres high, and is an offshoot of the mountains nearby.
 The trail from the Algerian border side of the mountain, from Wadi Meggedet to Ghat, allows an excellent view of this strange mountain.
-In fact Wadi Meggedet itself is also the home of some bizarre rock formations of massive sculptures of strange heads and figures that can be easily associated with this mountain.
+In fact Wadi Meggedet itself is also the home of some bizarre rock formations of massive sculptures of unusual formations.

 acacus alien looking rocks